DSSD-Madison/HHI-appscript/README.md

 AppScript code for the HHI Map's Stakeholder Submission Form.

-Includes a geocoder for addresses on approval, and an mailer for application status on update.
+Includes a geocoder for addresses + sync to RTDB on approval, and an mailer for application status on update.

 Parent project: https://github.com/DSSD-Madison/HHI